Yanjx322/bilibili-live-speech-to-text/readme.md

  [Vosk](https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip)
  [Vosk](https://alphacephei.com/vosk/models/vosk-model-small-cn-0.22.zip)

- ***DOWNLOAD THEM AND PUT THEM INTO 'model' file
+ ***Please CREATE A FOLDER named `model` in the project root directory and put them inside:
+ For example:
+ - `model/vosk-model-small-en-us-0.15`

  [HuggingFace](https://huggingface.co/jonatasgrosman/wav2vec2-large-xlsr-53-chinese-zh-cn/tree/main)

- ***MAKE A DIRECTORY 'wav2vec2-chinese' in 'model' file, and put it into it
+ ***CREATE A FOLDER 'wav2vec2-chinese' in 'model' file, and put the trained models package into it For example:
+ - `model/wav2vec2-chinese/config.json`

 or if you want the whole model zoo, you can find it below.